 I love the feeling when I feel the wave, pop-up and "fly" with the wave.
 It is short, 10 seconds.
-15-20 would be the longest.
+15 to 20 would be the longest.
 Maybe because it is so short, it is so valuable.

 I also went diving.
-It was my best diving, sharks, mantas and a lot of various fish.
+It was my best diving experience, sharks, mantas and a lot of various fish.